2flps/unopython/README.md

 Q: Will there ever be an English version of this game?
 - A: Maybe.
 The only problem is that it would need to be almost entirely rewriten

+---
+LATE 2021 QUESTION:

+Q: The code is ugly.
+Will you fix it?
+- A: Well, I know.
+I was starting to program when I wrote these scripts.
+Nowadays I recognize the weirdness of this.
+But the answer is: no. I'm currently learning Java, so I'm too busy to fix this messy code.
+Also, I was playing around with Unity trying to make a "Uno" game, so maybe there will be a Unity version of this :)